Internet-of-People/iop-message-protocol/TESTS.md

 The test cancels home node agreement for its hosted identity.
 It then attempts to check-in the identity, which should fail because it is no longer hosted on the node.
 It then establishes a new home node agreement and then it checks-in.

 ###### Step 1:
+The test establishes a home node agreement using clNonCustomer port and then it closes the connection.

+###### Step 2:
 The test establishes a TLS connection to the clCustomer port of the node and sends *StartConversationRequest*:

   * `Message.id := 1`